-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bessemer is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bessemer isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bessemer are a mix of both white- and blue-collar jobs.
 Overall, Bessemer is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Bessemer who work in office and administrative support (14.16%), sales jobs (13.21%), and food service (7.21%).

 The percentage of people in Bessemer with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.62% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bessemer in 2010 was $16,780, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
 This equates to an annual income of $67,120 for a family of four.
 Bessemer also has one of the higher rates of people living in poverty in the nation, with 32.86% of its population below the federal poverty line.

 Bessemer is a very ethnically-diverse city.
 The people who call Bessemer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bessemer residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Bessemer include African, German, English, and Italian.

 The most common language spoken in Bessemer is English.
 Other important languages spoken here include Spanish and French.